 Section » UMHS Press Release

 A panel of neuroscientists says action is needed to drive research on brain-based disease and behavior while helping young neuroscientists prepare for careers in academia, industry and beyond.
-Call them the Brain Generation — the tens of thousands of college
+Call them the

 Who gets hooked on drugs & who stays clean?
 Study in rats finds genetic markers that influence addiction

 Differences in vulnerability to cocaine addiction and relapse linked to both inherited traits and epigenetics, U-M researchers find ANN ARBOR, Mich. — Why does one person who tries cocaine get addicted, while another might use it and then leave it alone?
 Why do some people who kick a drug habit manage

 Long-lasting effect of motivational interviews in reducing risky opioid use ANN ARBOR, Mich. — As America battles an epidemic of deaths from misused pain pills, a new study suggests an inexpensive way to cut risky use of these drugs by people who have a high chance of overdosing.
 And it could happen